 Go "glamping!"
 Luxury-loving campers will enjoy the yurts at Cloudland Canyon, Red Top Mountain, High Falls, Fort Yargo, Tugaloo and Sweetwater Creek state parks.
 Made of wood and canvas, yurts feature a deck, picnic table and grill/fire ring outside.
 Inside you will find furniture to sleep six, electrical outlets, large windows and locking doors.
 A water spigot is located outside.
 All you need to bring are sleeping bags or linens, cooking utensils, a cooler, food, and family or friends.

 - Bathhouse with hot showers and flush toilets is within walking distance.

 - Futons fold out to full-size mattresses.
 Guests should bring linens (or sleeping bags) and pillows.

 - Cooking is not allowed inside the wooden yurt.

 - Maximum occupancy is six people (five at High Falls).

 - Pets are not allowed in or around yurts, except yurt #1 at Fort Yargo which is now dog-friendly.

 - A ceiling fan, small heater, screened windows and electrical outlets are provided.
-Only Fort Yargo's yurts have air conditioning.
+Yurts at High Falls, Tugaloo and Fort Yargo have air conditioning.
 Please do not bring portable air conditioners.
 Portable fans and space heaters are allowed.

 Suwannee River Eco-Lodge: Near the Okefenokee Swamp